 The MS4 has made considerable progress towards reducing the discharge of pollutants to the maximum extent practicable since its SWMP was first approved by the TCEQ.
 Outreach and public education efforts continue and feedback and questions from residents during presentations and events indicate an interest in and concern for the quality and quantity of stormwater in the City.
-Reports of blocked inlets continue to decrease with no reports from residents in 2021, though there were two incidents reported by staff, indicating street sweeping and outreach efforts are continuing to make an impact.
+Reports of blocked inlets increased slightly for a total of four reports from residents.
 Additionally, watering restrictions enacted in 2014 have the added benefit of reducing runoff of pesticides and herbicides into the system.
 While the MS4 is no longer a Sanitary Sewer Overflow Initiative member, we continue the program measures including annual testing for illicit connections, replacement of mains and service lines and inspection of manholes and other system components.
+In Permit Year 2023, the EPA inspected by the City's wastewater system to determine compliance with the Clean Water Act regarding sanitary sewer overflows from the wastewater collection system.
+The inspection resulted in no areas of concern and required no follow-up.
+The Inspection Report is included in the supporting documents for Permit Year 2023.
 We continue to provide and maintain pet waste management stations and educational outreach material specific to pet waste.
 These efforts directly impact the E.coli bacterial load of the stormwater.